Mhlov/kana-helper/README.md

-# kana-helper.pl - Helper for practicing in writing kana
+# kana-helper.pl - Helper for practising in writing kana

 ## Usage